crashbrz/CHell/README.md

 # CHell
-The CHell is a PHP shell based on cookies to execute the commands.<br> It might bypass several controls, and monitoring due to the web servers usually does not include the cookies into logs file.
+The CHell is a PHP shell based on cookies to execute the commands.<br> It might bypass several controls, and monitoring due to the web servers usually does not include the cookies into log files.

 ## Notes ##
 - CHell <chell.php> can be used as standalone .php file or backdooring an existence .php file into the server.